thirtytwoten/midi-play/readme.md

 * `npm install`
 * `node app`

-app should be running on port 3000
+see app in action at http://localhost:3000/